 This course could not have come at a better time!
 There were many situations and experiences that were happening at my school, and this truly helped me to address these issues as they were coming up.
 Annette Medina, Naperville 203

 Dr. Julie Nagashima graduated from University of Pittsburgh with a Ph.D. in Education.
 Her dissertation focused on relationships and its significance for fostering student agency.
 Dr. Nagashima began her educational career as an intern and program coordinator supporting programs including UNESCO associated schools project at University of Pittsburgh.
 Following her internship, she worked for a nonprofit organization as Educational Program Coordinator and developed mentoring programs for undergraduate and graduate students in the Pittsburgh area for six years.
 After graduating with her doctorate, Dr. Nagashima worked as a Postdoctoral Research Associate for two years where she supported the research and development of character initiatives at Arizona State University.

 Dr. Nagashima, course designer, shared her research on Character with faculty at St. Mary's University of Minnesota.
 Read about her presentation here.

 "I believe that leadership is relational and cultivated from our lived experiences.
 Our experiences and interaction with others nurture our ways of knowing and being in our social context.
 We develop wisdom to engage and to act with courage and compassion.
 This dynamic process is also part of our character development.
 When we feel a strong sense of belonging and community, we develop a natural willingness to contribute to our society.
 Thus, leadership to me is relational and fostered in a life-long process of navigating and developing our inner and moral self as we engage with others."

-- Professional Development hours for license renewal
+- 45 professional development units for license renewal

 - A portfolio of resources